wayne-foley/hello-java/README.md

 Hello Java Sample
 =================

-This sample is (originally based on the [SpringSource sample](https://github.com/SpringSource/cloudfoundry-samples/tree/master/hello-java)) aims to demonstrate the simplest possible Servlet-based Java webapp.
+This sample (originally based on the [SpringSource sample](https://github.com/SpringSource/cloudfoundry-samples/tree/master/hello-java)) aims to demonstrate the simplest possible Servlet-based Java webapp.
 Here we walk through the entire content of the application.

 Building the Application